Crazy Brave

 Crazy Brave: a Memoir was written by Joy Harjo, a citizen of the Muscogee (Creek) Nation.
 Crazy Brave chronicles Harjo's life, detailing her thoughts, emotions, dreams and memories.
 Harjo writes of her love for her parents while expressing the hurt she experienced from domestic violence.
 This book explains the hardships and how she conquered her struggle with writing, music, art.
 She uses her power of poetry to help convey the emotions that flow through the book.

-This story shows her growth into the woman she is today.
-Her many hardships she has overcome, as well as the insight into her own culture as well other tribal cultures that help to spread knowledge.
-The information that is talked about for both these topics is purposeful.
-She used this as a way to show that everyone's story should be heard, and using her native background puts her culture into the light.
+The book details her personal growth through the lense of her own cultural background as well other tribal cultures.
+She wrote the book as an outlet to show that everyone's story deserves to be heard, simultaneously bringing her culture to the spotlight.

 Development

 Harjo combines poetry, Native folklore, and first-person narration to tell her life story.
 The story begins before her birth, detailing her entrance to this world, and continues through her 20s.
 The timeline is not linear, and throughout the book Harjo shares experiences and wisdom gained later in her life.

 Harjo's interest in music began at a young age, listening to her mother sing.
 She recounts the memories of her early life with her mother and biological father and their difficult and even abusive marriage.
 As she grows older her parents separate, and her mother remarries her step father whose abuse is the source of her and her family's trauma.

 As a teen, she was enrolled in the Institute of American Indian Arts high school in Santa Fe, New Mexico where she participated in a drama troupe.
 She studied creative writing, where she found her love for poetry which lead to her first book of poems called The Last Song.

 Crazy Brave was written over the span of 14 years.
 Harjo's younger sibling has said that the violence perpetrated by Harjo's stepdad was extremely downplayed in the memoir.

 Joy Harjo uses her memoir to talk about past traumas and abusive father figures.

 Joy Harjo sectioned Crazy Brave into four-part, east, north, west, and south.

 "But when it came time to write this memoir, Harjo found she resisted telling the story in any way whatsoever."

 "Harjo transitions between time and space with delicate ease.
 It was one of the first things that impressed me about the book."